Neel Gupta

 Bio

 I am a Ph.D student at the University of Washington working with Professor Melanie Walsh on topics in cultural analytics.
 I research contemporary culture with both humanistic and computational methods.
-I think a lot about the relationship between economics and aesthetic production.
-I also think about the multiplicity of genres, structures and mediums that characterize modern storytelling.
+I think a lot about how aesthetic production and consumption is shaped by technologies and capitalism.
 Before starting my Ph.D, I worked as a data scientist in marketing analytics, and I studied English Literature, Mathematics, and Computer Science as part of the Honors Program at Swarthmore College.
 Feel free to reach out over email if you'd like to get in touch.

 - Gupta, N., Christensen, D., & Walsh, M. (2025).
 Seattle Public Library’s Open Checkout Data: What Can It Tell Us About Readers and Book Popularity More Broadly?
 Journal of Open Humanities Data, 11, 46.
 DOI: 10.5334/johd.332